Top 10 Irish golf courses under $100

 Ten under the radar courses that over deliver on value!

-Portsalon is one of Ireland's oldest clubs (1891).
+Portsalon is one of Ireland's oldest clubs, opening in 1891.
 It is a natural links cast in a bucolic Irish setting of mountains, beach and sea.
-Indeed, golfers are required to drive across beach and sea on the 2nd hole… one of the best in the country.
+Indeed, golfers are required to drive across beach and sea on the 2nd hole, one of the best in the country.
 It is long and dangerous as it doglegs sharply around the beach before taking on a river.

 The opening seven holes rumble through strong, swinging dunes above the beach.
 The back nine slip inland but, if anything, fairways and holes become more shapely and show off more of the views.
-Excellent quality and plenty of thrills… not to mention a couple of elegant double greens.
-And then there’s the clubhouse welcome…. which in itself is worth the journey.
+Excellent quality and plenty of thrill, not to mention a couple of elegant double greens.

 Opened in 2008, Concra Wood is one of Ireland’s highest quality parklands.
 It was designed by Christy O’Connor Senior and Junior, and it wraps around the shores of Lake Muckno.
 Here, holes and water are deeply entwined to dramatic effect.
 The location is perfect for a golf tour, close to Royal County Down and on the route from Dublin to Northern Ireland.

 The constant changes in elevation promise stunning scenery and dramatic views of holes as they glide across the landscape to immaculate green settings.